twhtanghk/PageableAR/README.md

 ```

 ## Usage
-Follow the prototype of Model, Collection, and PageableCollection defined in bacbkonejs
+Follow the prototype of Model, Collection, and PageableCollection defined in [backbonejs](http://backbonejs.org/)
 ```
   $scope.collection = new pageableAR.Collection (i for i in [1..100])
   $scope.controller = new ListView collection: $scope.collection